 electrolysis: a nonspontaneous chemical reaction involving the movement of electrons (oxidation-reduction) that is brought about by the passage of current under a sufficient external electrical potential.
 (ISBN: 0321581741 9780321581747)

 Energy Frontier Research Center: a center established by the U.S. Department of Energy's Office of Science, Basic Energy Sciences to accelerate transformative discoveries by combining the talents of the national scientific workforce with a new generation of tools for understanding and manipulating matter on the atomic and molecular scales.
-Interfacial Dynamics in Radioactive Environments and Materials (IDREAM) is an Energy Frontier Research Center.
+IDREAM is an Energy Frontier Research Center.
 (DOE Office of Science).

 functional group: See ligand.